 Perhaps the most fundamental value of a supply chain Control Tower solution is its ability to connect disparate systems and bring about a single version of the truth.
 However, being able to connect these systems quickly and having the flexibility to integrate new systems efficiently as your business evolves is key.
 Ensure the platform you use is architected from the ground up with the purpose of helping you and your network scale.

 Of the network-centric solutions you consider, take a critical look at how fast and easy it is to add new partners and set them up with real-time visibility and control.
 Check that your provider offers multi-party support for different customers and business units.

 Limited vs. End-to-End

 Not all control towers span the full end-to-end supply chain.
 In fact, very many are offered as part of a TMS solution, focusing on inbound and outbound transportation.
 Though they may offer valuable insight into details like freight spend and track and trace functionality for on-time delivery, the limited option creates silos between supply chain processes.

 Milestones beyond transportation, such as those surrounding manufacturing, distribution centers, 3rd party warehouses, and repair, offer deeper context for better, more informed decision-making.
-To get more value out of your investment, opt for the end-to-end supply chain Control Towers that support granular visibility into all order flows, including after-market.
+To get more value out of your investment, opt for an end-to-end supply chain Control Tower solution that supports granular visibility into all order flows, including after-market.
 Regardless of what processes you’re currently involved with, additional flows can be phased in at your convenience, as long as the platform you choose can support this approach.
 Ultimately, the more opportunities there are for dynamic inventory sourcing across your network, as well as order splitting and consolidation, the greater your ability to optimize each and every order.

 If your business spans borders, also check whether the solution you’re considering is multi-mode and multi-leg and therefore works well for international shipments and workflows.